Visit Crescent Falls Alberta 2026

 A double waterfall called Crescent Falls on the Bighorn River in Alberta, Canada.

-Although the view from this vantage point is beautiful, it had been captured before by countless photographers and lacked any drama or originality.
+Although the view from this vantage point is beautiful, it had been captured before by countless photographers and lacked any originality.

 An Early Setback